NicoHood/HoodLoader2/Readme.md

 ![header](header.jpg)

+#HL2.0.5 ready for testing.
+Click [here](https://github.com/NicoHood/HoodLoader2/tree/fast-usbserial)
+*Wiki is also updated to 2.0.5, use the Release .zip file for older docs.*

 **HoodLoader2 is a CDC BootLoader with self reprogramming and USB-Serial function.**

 An Arduino Uno/Mega board has two Microcontroller of which one(16u2) is normally used for USB-Serial translation.